Optimizing Resource Allocation in a Distributed Quantum Computing Cloud: A Game-Theoretic Approach: Introduction

 \section{Introduction}

-Cloud computing, born from the evolution of information systems, has transformed computing by enabling companies and individuals to access computing services at a lower cost through providers \cite{10.1016/j.future.2008.12.0015thUtility, bernardOSane, 10.5555/2206223NistDef}.
-The same approach extends to quantum computing, with providers (IBM Quantum, IonQ, Amazon Braket, Rigetti, and Azure Quantum) offering accessible and affordable quantum computing environments \cite{Gonzalez2021ER, karalekas2020quantum, microsoft2023azurequantum, IBM2023quantum}.
-Today's quantum computers are highly specialized, delicate machines, and hence are installed and managed primarily in dedicated facilities and accessed via a web-based or Internet protocol-based front end, with services provided to users all around the world.
-Thus, these systems are often called \emph{cloud-based quantum systems}, or are said to provide \emph{quantum computing as a service} (QCaaS)~\cite{devitt16:cloud, NGUYEN2024281, 10.1145/3549036.3562056, ahmad2023engineeringsoftwaresystemsquantum, grossi2021serverlesscloudintegrationquantum}.
-Consequently, customers no longer need a quantum machine and a suitable environment to execute their quantum algorithms.
+Cloud computing, born from the evolution of information systems, has transformed computing by enabling companies and individuals to access computing services at a lower cost through providers.
+The same approach extends to quantum computing, with providers (IBM Quantum, IonQ, Amazon Braket, Rigetti, and Azure Quantum) offering accessible and affordable quantum computing environments \cite{Gonzalez2021ER}.
+Today's quantum computers are highly specialized, delicate machines.
+They are hence installed and managed primarily in dedicated facilities and accessed via a web-based or Internet protocol-based front end, with services provided to users all around the world.
+Thus, these systems are often called \emph{cloud-based quantum systems}, or are said to provide \emph{quantum computing as a service} (QCaaS)~\cite{grossi2021serverlesscloudintegrationquantum}.
+Consequently, customers do not need their own quantum machine and a suitable environment to execute their quantum algorithms.
 Instead, users can take advantage of vast computing power with just their classical machines and Internet access.
 They can create and submit jobs through a front-end management system that handles queue management, resource allocation, compilation, execution, and data collection.
 (Data pre- and post-processing may be done at either the user's premises or at the quantum provider's premises; for our purposes in this paper, the difference is not important.)
-This is crucial to democratizing and achieving a quantum advantage ~\cite{nguyen2024quantumcloudcomputingreview}.
+This is crucial to democratizing quantum computing.

-The resource requirements for post-classical quantum computation, especially the number of qubits needed, can vary significantly.
-For certain quantum chemistry problems, approximately one hundred qubits may suffice~\cite{APPdoi:10.1021/acs.chemrev.8b00803, tilly2022variational, cerezo2021variational, mcardle2020quantum, grimsley2019adaptive, PhysRevX.6.031007}.
-However, for some cryptographically relevant problems, the number of qubits can escalate to several thousand~\cite{van-meter04:fast-modexp, Gidney2021howtofactorbit, Estimating10.1007/978-3-319-69453-5_18, Li2021}.
-Today's NISQ-era systems range in capacity from only a few physical qubits to nearly a thousand.
-The memory capacity of some machines substantially exceeds their useful computational capability, so it has been proposed that these systems be multi-programmed to execute multiple independent jobs at the same time, using independent subsets of the systems' qubits~\cite{das19:multiprog,ohkura22:simul-exec}.